nwhitehead/pineapple/README.md

 ```
 This installs pip requirements and then copies custom
 files into the notebook static directory.
 Now you can
-try the local application with `make localtest`.
+try the local application with `make local-test`.

 ## Distribution